OWASP/www-project-nest/SECURITY.md

-# Reporting Issues
+# Security Policy

-Contact the project leaders listed on the project webpage to report security issues
+## Reporting a Vulnerability

+Please use this [form](https://github.com/OWASP/Nest/security/advisories/new) to report a security vulnerability.